How to Create a Better Senior Nutrition Program

 Here are some tips to help create a better and more enjoyable senior nutrition program.

 Seniors often foster deep trust with their doctors and other care providers, such as nutritionists.
 These professionals will have detailed information and deep insight into the best care options and can offer dietary advice that supports a healthier lifestyle and a better quality of life.

-For example, if a senior has a pre-existing or chronic condition, a doctor or nutritionist can help them plan meals that support healthy bodily function and prevent uncomfortable symptoms from being triggered by dietary intake.
+For example, if a senior has a pre-existing or chronic condition such as high blood pressure, a doctor or nutritionist can help plan a low sodium diet that supports healthy bodily function.
 Having a roadmap for the senior nutrition journey will better equip you to create a program that actually benefits the person beyond satisfying hunger.